 Danielle Rey Frank

-Director of Development, Community, and External Relations
+Director of Development and Community Relations

 Danielle Frank is a Hupa tribal member and Yurok descendant.
 Frank has been deeply involved in the cultural and political aspects of her community from a very early age.
 Born during the beginning of a 20-year resistance to undam the Klamath River led by her tribal communities, Danielle grew up learning from strong Indigenous activists.